Where to Find Romance for Honeymoons on Maui, Hawaii

 To-do list for the night before: pack your belongings, amass every stitch of warm clothing available, order an early morning delivery of hot coffee or cocoa from room service, and set your alarm clock.
 In the wee hours before dawn, drive to Haleakalā National Park in time for sunrise on the summit of this dormant volcano.
 (You must reserve your spot online several days in advance.)
 The two of you, swaddled in sweatshirts and beach towels (it’s cold at 10,000 ft.), will watch the multitude of stars slowly fade and the first sunbeams of the new day appear—guaranteed to be a magical memory.

 Spend the rest of the day exploring Makawao (pictured), Maui’s cowboy town, and Pā‘ia, the hippy surf town on the north shore.
 Shop, relax in one of several cafés, or go for a dip at beautiful H.P.
 Baldwin Park.
 Drive out to Ho‘okipa Beach Park to watch the windsurfers and see the napping sea turtles.
-Double back for dinner at the incomparable Mama’s Fish House.
+Double back for dinner at the incomparable Mama’s Fish House (make reservations months ahead).
 Stay at a nearby boutique inn or vacation rental.